DHTMLX/docs-suite/docs/grid/configuration.md

 ### Autoheight for rows

+{{pronote This functionality requires PRO version of the DHTMLX Grid (or DHTMLX Suite) package.}}

-Starting from v7.1, you can set the [autoHeight: true](grid/api/grid_autoheight_config.md) option in the configuration of Grid to make long text to split into multiple lines automatically based on the width of the column
+Starting from v7.1, you can set the [autoHeight: true](grid/api/grid_autoheight_config.md) option in the configuration of Grid to make long text split into multiple lines automatically based on the width of the column:

 ~~~js
 const grid = new dhx.Grid("grid_container", {